HKU-CG/HKU-CG.github.io/README.md

 ## How to add your own profile
 * Go to `content/authors`
 * Create a new folder with your name, e.g., `Taku-Komura`
-* Create a `_index.md` file in the folder, you're suggested to copy the `_index.md` file from other people's folder and modify it accordingly
+* Create a `index.md` file in the folder, you're suggested to copy the `index.md` file from other people's folder and modify it accordingly
 * Add your profile picture to the folder, and name it `avatar.jpg` or `avatar.png`
+* Important: the variable `authors` and `name` should be the same, they should also match the folder name (except the folder uses hyphen (-) instead of space)
-* Note: set the variable `weight` as your start year&month (e.g., 202301) so that the order of people is correct.
+* Important: set the variable `weight` as your start year&month (e.g., 202301) so that the order of people is correct.
 If you're an alumni, set the `weight` as your graduation -year&month (e.g., -202307)
-* Note: set your user_groups as one of the following: `Principal Investigator`, `Postdocs`, `Graduate Students`, `Research Assistant`, `Undergraduate Students`, `Postdoctoral Alumni`, `PhD Alumni`, `Masters Alumni`, `Undergraduate Alumni`, `RA Alumni`
+* Important: set your user_groups as one of the following: `Principal Investigator`, `Postdocs`, `Graduate Students`, `Research Assistant`, `Undergraduate Students`, `Postdoctoral Alumni`, `PhD Alumni`, `Masters Alumni`, `Undergraduate Alumni`, `RA Alumni`
-* Note: if you don't want the default page to be the sub-page of this website, you can set the `personal_homepage` variable to your personal homepage
-You can use default markdown expression at the bottom of your page: [Personal Page](url)

 ## How to add a publication
 * Go to `content/publications`
 * Create a new folder with the name of your publication, e.g., `2021-TOG-My-Paper-Title`
-* Create a `_index.md` file in the folder, you're suggested to copy the `_index.md` file from other people's folder and modify it accordingly
+* Create a `index.md` file in the folder, you're suggested to copy the `index.md` file from other people's folder and modify it accordingly
+* Important: the abstract is a variable, so it should be one line (in Markdown format).
+If you want to change the line, use `<br>`.
+Some special symbols need to be escaped, for example, if you want to use `:`, you should type `\:`.
+Here's a detailed list of [Markdown escaping characters](https://github.com/mattcone/markdown-guide/blob/master/_basic-syntax/escaping-characters.md)
 * (optional) add a `featured.jpg` or `featured.png` file to the folder, this will be the thumbnail of your publication

+## How to add a news
+* Go to `content/talk`
+* Create a new folder, e.g., `202307-iccv` and create a `index.md` file in the folder

 ## How to modify the text on the homepage
 * Go to `content/authors/admin/_index.md`